GForb/paramed/README.md

 ### `paramed` performs causal mediation analysis using parametric regression models.

-To install the latest version of `paramed` from github use the command:
+To install the latest version of `paramed` from github enter the command:

 `net install paramed, from("https://raw.githubusercontent.com/GForb/paramed/master")`